 CHALLENGE.
-The new Warner Stand is the first phase of MCC’s ambitious masterplan-led redevelopment, and is located in the western corner of Lord’s Cricket Ground.
+The Warner Stand was the first phase of MCC’s ambitious masterplan-led redevelopment, and is located in the western corner of Lord’s Cricket Ground.

 Lord’s is not a traditional stadium, in the sense that the various stands that surround the pitch each have a separate identity that contribute to the character of the Ground.
 Inserting a new building with its own clear and confident identity into this existing ‘campus’ of buildings, without dominating the overall composition, has been the main architectural challenge for the project.

 INNOVATION.
-The stand has been designed to significantly improve the view for spectators, whilst also exceeding best practice standards for accessibility so that it is fully inclusive.
-Spaces within the building include a state-of-the-art match control suite for officials and the emergency services, bars and other facilities for spectators, and a 135-cover restaurant with magnificent views over the Ground.
-The building has been designed so that the restaurant can be used throughout the year for dining or as an event space.
+The stand was designed to significantly improve the view for spectators, whilst also exceeding best practice standards for accessibility so that it is fully inclusive.
+Spaces within the building include a state-of-the-art match control suite for officials and the emergency services, bars and other facilities for spectators, and a 135-cover restaurant with magnificent views over the Ground, designed to be used throughout the year for dining or as an event space.

-The height of the building has also been carefully calculated so that it sits comfortably within the collection of buildings at Lord’s, particularly the Grade II* listed Pavilion.
+The height of the building was carefully calculated so that it sits comfortably within the collection of buildings at Lord’s, particularly the Grade II* listed Pavilion alongside it.